iman-zamani/Chess-GUI-for-UCI/README.md

 ### Prerequisites

-- Ensure you have SFML 2.6 or newer and g++ installed on your system.
+- Ensure you have SFML 2.6 or newer, g++, and CMake installed on your system.

 ### Steps